 Cut Down the Guest List

 To make your event seem even more relaxed, opt for a smaller guest list to ensure a more comfortable environment.
-“Small gatherings with all of your closest friends make the event much more intimate,” says Roey Yohai, owner of Roey Yohai Photography, who captured this couple’s intimate ceremony and walk down the aisle.
+“Small gatherings with all of your closest friends make the event much more intimate,” says Roey Yohai, owner of Roey Yohai Studios, who captured this couple’s intimate ceremony and walk down the aisle.

 Serve Comfort Foods

 Regarding food and beverage, consider a menu of southern comfort foods—but take it up an escalated notch.
-“For example, serve the John’s Island tomato pie tart (a southern classic), but in bite-size form,” suggests Graham Ervin, director of sales at the Cedar Room.
+“For example, serve the John’s Island tomato pie tart (a southern classic), but in bite-size form,” suggests Graham Ervin, director of sales at The Cedar Room.
 “Or a crowd favorite, fried chicken and homemade biscuits, but presented in a sophisticated way.”

 Go for Bold Florals